Canada-Israel Davis Cup matches in Halifax closed for fans due to safety problems - ExBulletin

 “The safety of all players, supporters and tournament employees is always of the utmost importance, and Tennis Canada has considered a series of detailed security advice before he came to this decision,” the Federations Aid in a statement.

 The draw, which is planned for Friday and Saturday, initially had to be played in Scotiabank Center.
-The competitions become live stream.
+The competitions are being live streamed.

 Some residents of Halifax have planned a “Mars for Palestine” to coincide with this week's draw.